 Built by a Community that

-From the beginning, our mission has been to provide quality therapeutic services designed to empower children with special needs and their families.
-June 14th, 1950 the first Board of Director officers were elected and in November 1950, Jeanne Knight, Physiotherapist was hired.
+From the beginning, the mission has been to provide quality therapeutic services designed to empower children with special needs.
+On June 14th, 1950 the officers for the first Board of Directors were elected

-To bring our first President, Mr. Henry Bone's vision to reality together they would work to create revolutionary therapeutic programs to treat polio, cerebral palsy, spina-bifida, muscular dystrophy, burns, amputations and more.
+Together President; Mr. Henry Bone, Exe.
+Director; Susan Norrell and the first therapist Jeanne Knight would work to create revolutionary therapeutic programs to treat children with polio, cerebral palsy, spina-bifida, muscular dystrophy, burns, amputations and more.

-Physiotherapy therapy was provided to children, four days a week, in the old Fairview School building on North Woods Street.
-The Center held it's first clinic on January 2, 1951. and 53 Grayson County children attended.
-The Center soon outgrew the school building and relocated to a two room house at 903 S. Walnut St. in Sherman.
+Physiotherapy therapy was provided to children, four days a week, in the old Fairview School building on North Woods Street in Sherman, Texas.
+The first clinic was held on January 2, 1951, 53 children attended from Grayson County attended.
+The program soon outgrew the school building and relocated to a two room house at 903 South Walnut Street.

 Our facility is a reminder of what a community can do when they come together.